-Second, you have to factor in the time component of binary options.Remember, for the simple Up/Down options, price has to be above or below the strike price at the expiration date.
+Second, you have to factor in the time component of binary options.Remember, for the simple Up/Down options, the price has to be above or below the strike price at the expiration date.

-When trading binary options and implementing a trade-the-news strategy, you may also want to consider going with one-touch options since price would only have to touch and not necessarily close at a particular level.
+When trading binary options and implementing a trade-the-news strategy, you may also want to consider going with one-touch options since the price would only have to touch and not necessarily close at a particular level.

 You can also try the Out of Range options if you expect the price to move with strong momentum away from its previous range.

 With this option you don’t have to pick a direction, just decide whether or not the market will move big time in one direction or another.